kubestellar/kubestellar/docs/content/direct/wec-registration.md

 # Check if the ITS is accessible (this returns a short result)
 kubectl --context <its-context> get ServiceAccount default

-# Verify OCM cluster manager is running (look for pods in Running state)
+# Verify OCM cluster manager is running (look for absence of Pending or failing Pods)
 kubectl --context <its-context> get pods -n open-cluster-management-hub

 # Check for the customization-properties namespace